othmansamih/Deploying-a-Streamlit-app-as-a-Docker-container/README.md

 7. This will display the URL to access the Streamlit app (http://0.0.0.0:80).
 Note that this URL may not work on Windows.
 So, go to http://localhost/.

-8. In a different terminal window, you can check the running containers with:
+8. In a different terminal window, you can check the running containers with
 ``` commandline
 docker ps
 ```